Periodontal Disease Services by Centennial Dental in Boise

 Frequently Asked Questions

-The symptoms of periodontal disease occur very subtly at first.
+The symptoms of this disease occur very subtly at first.
 As the stages of disease progress, symptoms will become more evident.
 This is what to look for:

 Gingivitis - may cause chronic bad breath, redness or swelling in the gums, and gum recession.
 The color of your gums may appear dusky.
 Your gums may bleed when you brush or floss.